Executive Director and Founder

 Carlos Omana is originally from Chicago, Illinois.
 He earned his Bachelor of Arts in English/Writing with a minor in Computer Science from DePauw University.
 He also attended Johns Hopkins University and earned his Master of Science in Education.
 Mr. Omana has worked in DC and Chicago in various roles as an educator helping children better understand concepts and even learn about coding.
 He has taught various subjects such as Math, Coding, Technology, and Science!
 He believes that by having a growth mindset and passion, you can accomplish anything.
-Mr. Omana likes to spend his downtime reading books, going for runs, cooking, and playing games, and is always in search of new things to try out!
+Mr. Omana likes to spend his downtime going for runs, cooking, playing games, and is always in search of new things to try out!

 English Language Arts Teacher